-Low emission zones are areas in a city which charge high-polluting vehicles to enter.
+Low emission zones are areas in a city that charge high-polluting vehicles to enter.

 What is a low emission zone or clean air zone?